gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 ### Choose Next Cell to Collapse

-In the sudoku example, we just chose randomly between the cells with the fewest valid choices.
+In the sudoku example, we just chose randomly between the cells with the fewest valid choices, to reduce the odds of removing all possibilities from a cell.
 The intuition behind this is to lock in one of the cells with the least uncertainty.
 In information theory, this uncertainty is known as [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)).
 The goal of this step is to choose randomly between the cells whose entropy is lowest.